kcrary/istari/doc/rewrite.md

     (Finding hit numbers may be slow.)

-- `unfold [constant] [targets]`
+- `unfold [constant/variable] [targets]`

-    Unfolds a target term with the specified head constant.
+    Unfolds a target term with the specified head constant or variable.

-- `unfoldHead [constant] [targets]`
+- `unfoldHead [constant/variable] [targets]`

-    Unfolds the specified constant.
-Ignores the constant's arity so it can be used on an incomplete application.
-However, if the arity is nonzero the constant will unfold to a lambda, so it may leave beta redices if it is given any arguments.
+    Unfolds the specified constant or variable.
+If it is a constant, it ignores the constant's arity so it can be used on an incomplete application.
+However, if the arity is nonzero the constant will unfold to a lambda, so it may leave beta redices if the constant is given any arguments.

 - `roll [term] within [captures] [targets]`